-Gaming headsets are part of a growing global software and accessories gaming market sized at approximately \$152 billion.
+Gaming headsets are part of a global software and accessories gaming market that is expected to grow to \$159.3 billion by the end of 2020, a 9.3% year-over-year increase.
 The global gaming audience now exceeds global cinema and music markets with over 2.5 billion active gamers worldwide.
-Gaming peripherals, such as headsets, are a \$4.1 billion business globally with over 65% of that market in the Americas and Europe where the Company's business is focused.
+Gaming peripherals, such as headsets, are likely to grow from a \$4.1 billion to a \$4.3 billion business globally with over 65% of that market in the Americas and Europe where the Company's business is focused.
 Gaming headsets represent more than a \$2.7 billion global market, or more than 60% of the total gaming peripherals market.

 Competitive esports is a global phenomenon where professional gamers train and compete to win prize money, partner with major brands, and attract/gain dedicated fans - similar to traditional professional sports.
-There were approximately 443 million esports viewers in 2019, and that is expected to surge to roughly 495 million viewers by 2020 (11.7% YOY), according to a report from Newzoo.
-Of those 495 million projected viewers, 272 million will identify as "occasional viewers" and 223 million will consider themselves "esports enthusiasts".
-We believe a quality gaming headset is a must-have piece of equipment for any competitive gamer.
+There were approximately 443 million esports viewers in 2019, and that is expected to surge to roughly 495 million viewers in 2020 (11.7% YOY), according to a report from Newzoo.
+Of those 495 million projected viewers, 272 million will identify as "occasional viewers" and 223 million will consider themselves "esports enthusiasts."